kubos/kubos/docs/msp430-launchpad-guide.md

 ### Finding the Pin Definitions for a Board

-In order to location the pin assignments for the MSP430 launchpad, please refer to the following documents.
+In order to locate the pin assignments for the MSP430 launchpad, please refer to the following documents.

 #### MSPEXP430F5529LP Quick Launch Guide: